zayelmech/PuntroSales-Demo/README.md

 - CRUD for products
   - Products has an inventory
 - CRUD for Sales
-  - Sales are automatically shyncronized with clients and inventory
+  - Sales are automatically synchronized with clients and inventory
 - CRUD for clients
   - The idea, is to control clients sales history

 - [x] Create a new product
-  - Image from device gallery
+  - Image from device gallery or camera
   - Name
   - Price
-  - Currency (MXN, USD)
+  - Category
   - Initial stock
   - Unit (pcs, mL, kg, lb)

 - [x] Edit product details
 - [x] Delete a product and its stock history
 - [x] List all products
-- [ ] Filter and sort products
+- [x] Filter and sort products --> Still in progress
 - [x] Default product sorting

 - [x] Product search bar